Les-Bell/eipaddress/README.md

 for eipaddress and ipaddress.
 The results are reported for each use case, with summaries for each public class, IP version, and more.

-To run the performance tests, you must hava a copy of [ipaddress version 1.0](https://github.com/python/cpython/blob/master/Lib/ipaddress.py) installed in the same directory as eipaddress, or on your PYTHONPATH.
+To run the performance tests, you must have a copy of [ipaddress version 1.0](https://github.com/python/cpython/blob/master/Lib/ipaddress.py) installed in the current directory, or on your PYTHONPATH.

 Overall, the time measured for running all of the use cases using eipaddress was a little less than half the time for the same use cases to run using ipaddress.